awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

       ...
       ```

 1. Edit the main Apache configuration file, `/etc/httpd/conf/httpd.conf`\.
-Locate the "`listen 80`" directive and add the following lines after it, replacing the example domain names with the actual Common Name and Subject Alternative Name \(SAN\)\.
+Locate the "`Listen 80`" directive and add the following lines after it, replacing the example domain names with the actual Common Name and Subject Alternative Name \(SAN\)\.

    ```
    <VirtualHost *:80>